Kia’s second best-selling vehicle gets a boost in performance, tech, and price.

 - The navigation system still has a frustrating feature I wish I could turn off: the automatic split-screen when approaching a turn.
 Whether you’ve set the map to north-up, direction-up, or 3D, the navigation changes from a single display screen into two.
 Your preferred view is on the left but a 3D-only view of the impending directional change is on the right.
 I prefer my maps be north up so when my navigation splits on me to show north up and 3D, my brain splits.

-- It’s kind of pricey.
+- This Kia is kind of pricey.
 The vehicle I tested was equipped with a Technology Package ($3,000), Panoramic Sunroof Package ($1,000), and floor mats ($120).
 Add those to the Exclaim’s $22,650 start price and you’ll be paying $27,620, including destination.
 The Soul sells well because it’s a great car (safety, warranty, awards, etc.) that also is affordable.
 When you consider the base Soul starts at $15,990 and the turbo is an Exclaim-only engine, it seems the value-minded shopper isn’t allowed to have as much fun.

 Photos: Kia Motors